Creative Automation / Foundation

 Thesis

-Finally, an Open Standard for the Karpathy LLM Wiki is HERE teaches a practical creative automation move: Cole Medin explains Google's Open Knowledge Format (OKF), the standard that fixes the biggest gap in Karpathy's viral LLM wiki idea — every wiki being structured differently — by standardizing folder organization and YAML front-matter metadata so knowledge bundles can be shared between anyone's second-brain agents.
+Finally, an Open Standard for the Karpathy LLM Wiki is HERE teaches a practical context/search move: Cole Medin explains Google's Open Knowledge Format (OKF), the standard that fixes the biggest gap in Karpathy's viral LLM wiki idea — every wiki being structured differently — by standardizing folder organization and YAML front-matter metadata so knowledge bundles can be shared between anyone's second-brain agents.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.